yuyutomi/js-eventing-konami-code-lab-nyc-fe-071018/README.md

 ```

 This is JavaScript's way of pulling in code from outside the page.
 We've given the
-`<script>` tag a local source (the file that's right here in the directory).
+`<script>` tag a local source (the file that's in the same directory).
 We could also
-supply a URL to load an external resource, but we'll talk more on that in a bit.
+supply a URL to load an external resource, but we'll talk more about that a little later.

-Attach an event listener to `document.body` and check for `'keydown'` events.
+1. Attach an event listener to `document.body` and check for `'keydown'` events.
+2. a.
 If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
-However, if they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.
+   b.
+If they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.

-When you're testing the code out in the browser, be sure to call `init()` to attach the event listener and set everything up!
+Remember to call `init()` when you're testing code in the browser to attach the event listener and set everything up!

-Here's a contrived, short example to help you get started:
+Here's a short example to help you get started:
 ```js
 // Key codes for A, B, and C keys. const alphabet = [65, 66, 67];